Your budget must be submitted on the downloadable Project Budget template. It’s an Excel spreadsheet (".xls") file.

 Page 1 – Balance

-All you have to do on this page is enter your organisation name, project title and the grant figure (in full £) that you’re applying for.
+All you have to do on this page is enter your name, project title and the grant figure (in full £) that you’re applying for.
 The other figures will update automatically.

 Page 2 – Income

-Please give details of all the income that will help pay for your research and development project, under the headings given.
+Please give details of all the income that will help pay for your project, under the headings given.
 You should tell us which income sources are confirmed and which are being applied for.
 Tell us the name of each funding partner.
 Please use full £ amounts only.
 If you need additional lines please use the lower section of the page to give us those details and select an income heading for each line.

 Arts Council of Wales grant request